CHILD PROTECTION POLICY AND PROCEDURE

 The register will be taken.
 The children will be escorted across to the club.
 On arrival at the club, the register is checked again.

-Visitors are welcome, but the security of our children is our overriding priority.
+Visitors are welcomed, but the security of our children is our over-riding priority.
 We try to maintain a balance between ensuring that our setting is warm and welcoming and also a safe, secure, homely environment

-People who are welcome to visit include Ofsted, the teacher team, E.Y.D.C.P. development workers, officers, college tutors, and community workers (health visitors, speech therapists, etc, topic-based visitors e.g. dentist, doctor, fire service, police etc, parents.
-All contractors will be asked to visit outside of normal business hours, if possible.
+People who are welcome to visit :-Ofsted /Teacher team, E.Y.D.C.P development workers, Inclusion officers, college tutors, Community workers- health visitors, speech therapist etc., topic based visitors e.g. dentist, doctor, fire service, police etc., parents.

 OUTINGS PROCEDURE